 What should you do before receiving TMS treatment?

-- if you are pregnant or planning to get pregnant
+- If you are pregnant or planning to get pregnant.

-- have any medical implants
+- Have any medical implants around the brain?

-- have been diagnosed with any other mental health conditions
+- Have been diagnosed with any other mental health conditions.

-- have a brain tumor or injury
+- Have a brain tumor, stroke, or brain injury.

 TMS therapy for depression – How does it work?

-Step 4: The electromagnetic coil will stimulate specific nerve cells in your brain which control mood and depression.
+Step 4: The electromagnetic coil will stimulate specific nerve cells in your brain, which control mood and depression.

 Do you need someone to go with you to the appointment?

 You can visit the mental health clinic and go back home alone.
+However, we welcome guests if you choose to.

 What are the four different types of TMS therapy?